-The Exchange notes that MEMX allocated a precise amount of 10% of the overall cost for directors in a similar non-transaction fee filing.
-See Securities Exchange Act Release No. 97130 (March 13, 2023), 88 FR 16491 (March 17, 2023) (SR-MEMX-2023-04).
+&lt;sup>36 The Exchange notes that MEMX allocated a precise amount of 10% of the overall cost for directors in a similar non-transaction fee filing.
+See Securities Exchange Act Release No. 97130 (March 13, 2023), 88 FR 16491 (March 17, 2023) (SR- MEMX-2023-04).
 The Exchange does not calculate is expenses at that granular a level.
 Instead, director costs are included as part of the overall general allocation.

-Again, a portion of all shared expenses were allocated to the Exchange (and its affiliated markets) which, in turn, allocated a portion of that overall allocation to all market data products offered by the Exchange.
-The Exchange then allocated 2.1% of the portion allocated to market data to ToM and cToM.
-The Exchange believes this allocation percentage is reasonable because, while the overall dollar amount may be higher than other cost drivers, the 2.1% is based on and in line with the percentage allocations of each of the Exchange's other cost drivers.
+of the Exchange's other cost drivers.
 The percentage allocated to ToM and cToM also reflects its importance to the Exchange's strategy and necessity towards the nature of the Exchange's overall operations, which is to provide a resilient, highly deterministic trading system that relies on faster market data feeds than the Exchange's competitors to maintain premium performance.
 This allocation reflects the Exchange's focus on providing and maintaining high performance market data services, of which ToM and cToM are main contributors.

-The Exchange notes that this allocation differs from its affiliated market, MIAX, due to a number of factors, such as the increase in overall headcount, thus providing a higher contribution on MIAX to the depreciated cost.
-The Exchange notes that the percentages it and its affiliate, MIAX, allocated to this cost driver are similar (2.5% for MIAX and 2.1% for MIAX Emerald).
+The Exchange notes that this allocation differs from its affiliated market, MIAX Emerald, due to a number of factors, such as the increase in overall headcount, thus providing a higher contribution to the depreciated cost.
+The Exchange notes that the percentages it and its affiliate, MIAX Emerald, allocated to this cost driver are similar (2.5% for MIAX and 2.1% for MIAX Emerald).
 However, MIAX's dollar amount is greater than that of MIAX Emerald by \$38,096 per year (albeit a relatively small amount of approximately \$3,174 per month, when rounding to the nearest dollar).
-This is due primarily to significant exchange staff headcount increases.37 As mentioned above, the 2024 fiscal year budget includes additional expenses related to increased headcount and new hires that are needed to support the Exchange as it continues to grow (with a projected 60 additional staff in 2024).
+This is due primarily to significant exchange staff headcount increases.
+As mentioned above, the 2024 fiscal year budget includes additional expenses related to increased headcount and new hires that are needed to support the Exchange as it continues to grow (with a projected 60 additional staff in 2024).
 Lastly, allocated shared expenses have increased due to the overall budgeted increase in costs from 2023 to 2024 necessary to operate and support the Exchange and its affiliated markets.